MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-triage-node-health.md

 ## Step 3: Validate DNS resolution when restricting egress

 DNS resolution is a crucial aspect of your AKS cluster.
-If DNS resolution isn't functioning correctly, it can cause control plane errors or pull failures for container images.
+If DNS resolution isn't functioning correctly, it can cause control plane errors or container image pull failures.
 To ensure that DNS resolution to the [Kubernetes API server](https://kubernetes.io/docs/concepts/overview/kubernetes-api) is functioning correctly, follow these steps:

-1. Run the following command to open a command shell in the container that's running in the pod.
-This command uses [kubectl exec](https://kubernetes.io/docs/tasks/debug/debug-application/get-shell-running-container).
+1. Run the [kubectl exec](https://kubernetes.io/docs/tasks/debug/debug-application/get-shell-running-container) command to open a command shell in the container that's running in the pod.

     ```console
     kubectl exec --stdin --tty your-pod --namespace your-namespace -- /bin/bash